Refer a Patient

 Learn more about managing your patients at Seattle Children's, including viewing your patient’s records.

-We see patients at our hospital in Seattle; our clinics in Bellevue, Everett, Federal Way, Olympia; and outreach clinics in Yakima, WA and Juneau and Fairbanks, AK.
+We see patients at our hospital in Seattle; our clinics in Bellevue, Everett, Federal Way, Olympia; and outreach clinics in Yakima, Washington, and Juneau and Fairbanks, Alaska.
 See our locations.

 What Your Patients Can Expect